REST API: Key Concepts, Best Practices, and Benefits

 To get access to a resource, the client sends an HTTP request.
 In return, the server generates an HTTP response with encoded data on the resource.
 Both types of REST messages are self-descriptive, meaning they contain information on how to interpret and process them.

-REST request structure
+REST API methods and request structure

 Any REST request includes four essential parts: an HTTP method, an endpoint, headers, and a body.